ckcr4lyf/no-rfc5746/README.md

 This is useful to test TLS clients which need to be able to connect to such servers, as newer TLS libraries (such as OpenSSLv3) may return an error by default.

+The purpose was to illustrate a bug in NodeJS: https://github.com/nodejs/node/issues/48143

 ## Usage

 Just run the server via `node server.mjs` , and then try to connect to it via a TLS client.

 By default, this would fail on OpenSSL >3 , and it is OK on OpenSSL 1.1.1

+If you want to access a public instance, I host it at: "https://rfc5746.mywaifu.best:4433" .
+If the service seems to be down please open an issue.

 <details>